ChakriOriginals/Student-Academic-Calculator/README.md

 # Student-Academic-Calculator

-Welcome to the Mobile Academic Performance Analyzer, a comprehensive application designed to assist students in managing and understanding their academic performance.
+Welcome to the Mobile Student Academic Calculator, a comprehensive application designed to assist students in managing and understanding their academic performance.
 This mobile project encompasses two pivotal functionalities:

 - The calculation of Grade Point Average (GPA) or Cumulative Grade Point Average (CGPA) &